Canonical supermultiplets and their Koszul duals: Introduction

 In many of the examples we consider, the variety $Y$ is a minimal orbit of the action of the automorphisms of $\ft$ on $\ft^{1}$, and the algebra $\ft^{(\infty)}$ itself can be understood as the positive part of a Borcherds--Kac--Moody (BKM) superalgebra.
 The connection between such algebras and functions on minimal orbits via Koszul duality was studied previously in~\cite{Cederwall2015SuperalgebrasFunctions}.
 As such, our results can be also understood as a generalisation of that work.
 The relevance of BKM algebras to supergravity theories, $U$-dualities, and exceptional generalised geometry has been understood for some time (see, just for example, \cite{dualdualdual,Borch1,Borch2}, as well as~\cite{Cederwall:2018aab}); it would be interesting to pursue connections to these other appearances of similar algebraic structures, though we do not pursue this in any deep way here.
 We hope to return to the question in future work.

 We are not the first to study the Koszul duals of the algebras that appear in the pure spinor formalism, though our setup is more general than has appeared in the literature so far.
 The Tate resolution of the pure spinor constraint was considered in~\cite{Chesterman:2002ey}---again, motivated by issues related to first-quantised models---and continued in~\cite{Berkovits2005TheSpinors,Aisaka2008PureSpectrum}, in particular from the point of view of partition functions/characters.
 In a series of fundamental papers~\cite{Movshev2004OnTheories, movshev2006algebraic, Movshev:2009ba}, Movshev and Schwarz studied constructions and proved results analogous to ours in the example of ten-dimensional super Yang--Mills theory.
 (In ten-dimensional minimal supersymmetry, the Yang--Mills multiplet is the canonical multiplet.)
-Building on this work, an inspiring paper of Gorbounov--Schechtman~\cite{GorbounovSchechtman} commented on the connections to Tate resolutions of commutative algebras and ideas from rational homotopy theory, and further work of G\'alvez--Gorbounov--Shaikh--Tonks~\cite{Galvez2016} generalised the ideas of Movshev--Schwarz to general Koszul algebras.
-In this paper, we generalise further to any canonical multiplet; we do not require Koszulity, though we comment on the role it plays later on.
+In~\cite{MovshevBar}, Movshev went on to uncover many of the key structural features of the formalism, including extensions to Yang--Mills theories with less supersymmetry, for which the canonical multiplet is the \emph{off-shell} (BRST, rather than BV) Yang--Mills multiplet.
+Building on this body of work, an inspiring paper of Gorbounov--Schechtman~\cite{GorbounovSchechtman} commented on the connections to Tate resolutions of commutative algebras and ideas from rational homotopy theory, and further work of G\'alvez--Gorbounov--Shaikh--Tonks~\cite{Galvez2016} generalised the ideas of Movshev--Schwarz to general Koszul algebras.
+In addition, an important paper of Gorodentsev, Khoroshkin, and Rudakov~\cite{GKR} gave a clear exposition of constructions and results entirely parallel to ours in the case of symmetric spaces.
+In this paper, with applications to supersymmetric physics in mind, we generalise further to any canonical multiplet; we do not require Koszulity, though we comment on the role it plays later on.
 We also note that the explicit study of the Tate resolution for the constrained spinors used in $D=11$ supergravity was initiated in~\cite{Jonsson}, where some conjectures along the lines of our results were formulated.

 For the purposes of this work, we consider only canonical multiplets; we do not address the situation where multiplets are obtained from non-scalar pure spinor superfields (sheaves other than the structure sheaf on $Y$, or non-free $S$-modules) in any detail.
 Many of the statements should carry over to such multiplets, both in terms of modules over the rings we consider and of their Koszul dual algebras.
 We save these considerations for the future.